Reframing the Healthcare Trend of Functional Lab Testing with a Functional Medicine Nutritionist

 If your head is spinning as you read this, please take a deep breath.
 It’s important to know that a lab draw is only one part of the healthcare equation.
 There’s so much to address, with or without labs!
 And whether or not you are the one ordering those labs is not critical.
 Just getting comfortable looking at serum labs is more foundational than either being the one to order them or having any next-step fancy, expensive, or trendy lab reports.

-In fact, your true value as a Functional Nutrition Counselor may come from knowing the situation in which the blood was drawn, and how that might influence your next step recommendations for that client or patient, rather than those other factors!
+In fact, the true value of a Functional Nutritionist may come from knowing the situation in which the blood was drawn, and how that might influence your next step recommendations for that client or patient, rather than those other factors!

 Your first takeaway is that a serum lab draw can be influenced by many factors.
 Those include: